JenniferMackey96/Portfolio-one/readme.md

 screenshot of lighthosuse

-# Browser compatibility
+# Browser Compatibility
 I tested the appearance and responsiveness of 4 browsers (Chrome, Firefox, Opera, and Edge) and it showed good results in all browsers.

-# Test the footer
+# Test the Footer
 I selected the different social media icons on different devices and browsers also in order to check that they open in a different tab.

 # Contact Page